whereable-ai/slam_toolbox/README.md

 - Libraries
 - Research

 It is also the currently supported ROS2-SLAM library.
-See tutorials for working with it in [ROS2 Navigation here](https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html).
+See tutorials for working with it in [ROS 2 Nav2 here]([https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html](https://docs.nav2.org/tutorials/docs/navigation2_with_slam.html)).

 ### Cite This Work